rfns/dotenv/README.md

 ## Installing

-The easiest way is to simply import the [dotenv.xml](https://github.com/rfns/dotenv/blob/master/dotenv.xml) provided.
+The easiest way is to simply import the released XML from [here](https://github.com/rfns/dotenv/releases/download/v1.0.0/dotenv-v1.0.0.xml)

 ## Usage